Information about Starting a Home Care Agency in Minnesota

 All owners, managerial officials, and the named RN on home care license applications must complete and pass background studies prior to the issuance of a home care license.

-What is the typical processing time for an initial home care license?
+What is the typical processing time for a temporary home care license?

 Licensed home care providers may apply to become Medicare certified home health agencies (HHAs) after being found in substantial compliance with the initial full survey and receiving a comprehensive home care license.
 Temporary licensees are not eligible for Medicare certification, nor are basic licensees.